18F/api-standards/README.md

 # GSA API Standards

 This document captures **GSA's recommended best practices and standards for Application Programming Interfaces (APIs)**.
-We encourage GSA development groups to used these standards when developing APIs.
+We encourage GSA development groups to used these standards when developing APIs for GSA.

 # Index
 [About These Standards](#about-these-standards)